Brandy (Scott English song): Westlife version

 Irish boy band Westlife covered "Mandy" in 2003 and released it as the second single from their fourth studio album, Turnaround (2003), in November 2003.
-The single peaked at number one on the UK Singles Chart to become the band's 12th number-one single on the chart.
+The single entered at number one on the UK Singles Chart on the 23rd November 2003, to become the band's 12th number-one single, thus also becoming the group's 16th consecutive UK top 5 hit.
 The single sold over 200,000 copies in the UK to earn a silver sales certification.
 Westlife's version was the fifth-best-selling single of 2003 in Ireland.
 "Mandy" is the band's 16th-best-selling single in paid-for and combined sales in the UK as of January 2019.

-The music video was filmed in the United Great Lodge of England, Freemasons' Hall, London.
+The music video was filmed in the United Grand Lodge of England, Freemasons' Hall, London.
 Their version won them their third Record of the Year award, in under five years.
 Their version is also the longest leap to the top (from 200 to 1) in UK music history.
 In Westlife - Our Story the band said the idea to record and release the song was Simon Cowell's.